This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - The Datto Direct to Cloud Logging, Datto Direct to Cloud Service, and DattoProvider services will be installed on the test machine during this process.
 To ensure continuity of backups, it is extremely important that these processes be allowed to run as an administrator, and that you create exceptions for them in the local antivirus service.

 Follow these steps to install the Direct to Cloud Agent.
-A reboot is required to complete this process.
+A reboot of the protected system is required to complete this process.

 1. Download and install the DirectToCloudInstaller.exe and launch it.
 You will see an installation window similar to Figure 1.

-5. If you are prompted to install the Datto Storage volume shadow copies, click Install.
-The Datto Storage service allows the Direct to Cloud agent to perform snapshots of your test machine.
+If you are prompted to install the Datto Storage volume shadow copies, as shown in Figure 3, click Install.
+The Datto Storage service allows the Direct to Cloud Agent to perform snapshots of your test machine.

 %systemroot%\Windows\System32\config\systemprofile\AppData\Local\Datto\Datto Direct to Cloud